 What causes Earthquakes?

 The Earth is made up of Lithosphere and Asthenosphere.
-Lithosphere is the rigid part of the Earth consisting of the Crust and the upper Mantle.
+Lithosphere is the rigid part of the Earth – the Crust.
 Asthenosphere is made up the molten rock called Magma.
 The Lithosphere lies on the Asthenosphere.
 The Lithosphere is broken up into pieces called Tectonic Plates.
 There are seven major tectonic plates namely: Eurasian Plate, Pacific Plate, Indo-Australian Plate, African Plate , Antarctic Plate, South American Plate and North American Plate.
 Apart from these, there are other minor plates e.g Somali plate, Philippines plate , Arabian plate , Caribbean plate etc.

 These plates have boundaries between them.
 The boundaries are called Plate Boundaries.
 The plate boundaries are of three types namely: (1) Convergent Boundary (2) Divergent boundary (3) Transform Fault Zone.